My Enemy the Sun, Part II

 Recollections from The Month of Sleep

 The birds are starting to chirp outside my window.
-I've only just lay down to sleep.
+I've only just laid down to sleep.
 I roll over in disgust, turning my back on the dawn attempting to break through the space between my heavy curtains.

 Everything has been coming slowly these last few weeks.
 I've been sleeping sometimes 20 hours in a day, crawling into bed to rest each hour the sun is out.
 I was sick but now I'm not.
 My computer was acting up so I took it in and they confiscated it for repair, 5-7 days they said.
 Like the universe stopped me too.
 My body stopped me and then my mind and spirit stopped me and then my machine stopped me.
 So I am stopped.
 Ish.